erees/leptoSerology/README.md

 The catalytic models by sex, division, serovar, and time varying FOI use the full dataset, and therefor cannot be re-created.
 For completeness, the code used to produce these resuls (without the data) are included within `models\catalyticModels\otherModels`.

+The simulation recovery study (used to create supplementary figures 4 and 5 and supplementary table 3) can be found here:
+`models\catalyticModels\otherModels\simulationRecoveryStudy.R`

 The code to estimate the historic time of infection is within `models\historicTimeInfection` folder.

 Firstly, the antibody titre drop was estimated from Lupidi _et al_.
 The data extracted from the paper is in `data\Lupidi_full_data.csv`.
 The code to estimate the antibody titre drop can be found here: